walisc/WPooW/docs/CustomElements-FullExample.md

 })();
 ```

 Lastly we need to create our read_view and edit_view templates.
-This are highlighted below:-
+These are highlighted below:-

 ```twig
 <!-- Read View -->